Natascha McElhone: Early life

-McElhone was born Natascha Abigail Taylor in Walton-on-Thames, Surrey, England on 14 December 1971 to Irish mother Noreen McElhone and English father Michael Taylor, who are both journalists.
-She took her mother's maiden name as her stage name.
-McElhone has a brother and two half-brothers.
+McElhone was born Natascha Abigail Taylor, on 14 December 1971 in London, England, to Irish mother Noreen McElhone, and English father Michael Taylor, both journalists.
 Her parents separated when she was two.
-Her mother moved the family to Brighton and later married journalist and columnist Roy Greenslade.
+Her mother moved the family to Brighton, and later married journalist and columnist Roy Greenslade.
+McElhone has a brother, Damon (by Taylor), and two half-brothers, Nicholas and Alex (by Taylor).

 McElhone was educated at St Mark's Church of England Primary School, Brighton; St Mary's Hall, Brighton; Fortismere School, London; Camden School for Girls, London; and William Ellis, London.
-She took lessons in Irish dancing from ages 6 to 12.
+She also took lessons in Irish dancing from ages 6 to 12.

 She studied acting at the London Academy of Music and Dramatic Art.

 Career

-McElhone began her career in the theatre, including starring roles in Richard III and A Midsummer Night's Dream at the Open Air Theatre, Regent's Park, London, and in The Count of Monte Cristo and The Cherry Orchard at the Haymarket Theatre, Leicester.
-She made her television debut in 1990, credited as "Natascha Taylor", in Television South's adaptation of the Inspector Wexford story An Unkindness of Ravens.
-She appeared the following year, again credited as "Natascha Taylor," in the series Bergerac as Louise Calder, a rebellious daughter of very wealthy parents.
+While eventually taking McElhone, her mother's maiden name, as her stage name, she began her career, in the theatre, as "Natascha Taylor", work that included starring roles in Richard III and A Midsummer Night's Dream at the Open Air Theatre, Regent's Park, London, and in The Count of Monte Cristo and The Cherry Orchard at the Haymarket Theatre, Leicester.
+She made her television debut in 1990, again credited as "Natascha Taylor", in Television South's adaptation of the Inspector Wexford story An Unkindness of Ravens.

+She appeared the following year, again as "Natascha Taylor," in the series Bergerac as Louise Calder, a rebellious daughter of very wealthy parents.
 She appeared in two episodes of the Dennis Potter television miniseries Karaoke.

-McElhone's first major box-office role came with Surviving Picasso (1996), with co-star Anthony Hopkins.
+McElhone's first major box-office role, and an early role where she was credited as her new stage name, came with Surviving Picasso (1996), with co-star Anthony Hopkins.
 One of her most successful films to date has been The Truman Show (1998) with Jim Carrey.
 She had leading roles opposite Brad Pitt in The Devil's Own (1997), Robert De Niro in Ronin (1998) and George Clooney in Solaris (2002).